5 Strategies for making money when buying property at Auction

 Auctions have always been seen as the place where great deals can be purchased, but how do you maximise your chance of getting one of the great deals and not spend it all chasing 'no hoper's'?

-Especially if they are a regional auctioneer.
-They probably won’t have a big following in in that area, and if they don't, you will have less competition bidding on the lot.
+Look for auction properties being offered by an auction house well outside their area especially if they are a regional auctioneer, they probably won’t have a big following in in that area, and if they don't, you will have less competition bidding on the lot.
+Search upcoming auctions

 If you see a property you like the look of, try an offer prior to auction.
 It will normally have to at least be at 'guide plus'.
 If accepted you will be under pressure to attend the auctioneer's office to exchange contracts.
 Before you do that, you will need to be completely comfortable with the legal and physical condition of the property and happy to exchange and whilst doing this due diligence, the vendor could change their mind for whatever reason, so don’t delay.